drbrain/opengl/README.txt

 Current status:

-* Compiles and runs on GNU/Linux (with Mesa) and Mac OS X.
+* Compiles and runs on GNU/Linux (with Mesa) and Mac OS X using what's in svn for [mkrf](http://rubyforge.org/projects/mkrf/) (doesn't work with the 0.1.2 release though).
-* No thought has yet been directed toward performance.
-* Will soon begin updating ruby-opengl to the current OpenGL version.
+* Currently no-longer being worked on.
+Anyone interested in maintaining this project please contact the current maintainer.

 <br/>
 <br/>